-In this tutorial we will approach WildFly basics and learn what is WildFly and how it can help you to develop Enterprise Applications.
+In this tutorial we will learn what is WildFly and how it can help you to develop Java Enterprise Applications.

-The latest version of WildFly is 25.
+The latest version of WildFly is 30.0.0.Final.
 You can download it from here.

 WildFly simplifies the development of Enterprise applications by providing a list of services out of the box:

-- A JDBC Connection pool to manage access to Relational database: The connection pool can be used either directly by injecting a Datasource object in your application or indirectly using for example a JPA application which relies on an available Datasource
+- A JDBC Connection pool to manage access to Relational database: You can use the connection pool either directly by injecting a Datasource object in your application or indirectly using for example a JPA application which relies on an available Datasource

 - A Messaging broker compatible with the JMS specifications named “Artemis Active MQ“: The embedded messaging broker is available in the “full” and “full-ha” profiles and can be used to produce and consume JMS messages.

 - A Resource Adapter compliant architecture so that you can connect to external systems (e.g. Tibco, Weblogic Server, Active MQ, etc).
 Out of the box, WildFly provides a Resource Adapter for Artemis ActiveMQ which can be used to connect to local or remote Artemis servers.